 COVID-19 epidemiology update: Testing and variants:

-Summary of COVID-19 cases, hospitalizations and deaths, cases following vaccination, testing and variants of concern across Canada and over time.
+Summary of COVID-19 testing and variants of concern across Canada and over time.
 Older versions of this report are available on the archived reports page.

 Testing in Canada